psanosa/SqueakSpeed/README.md

 # Hardware Installation Instruction
 **List of Materials:**

-Raspberry Pi (Any model that has Wi-Fi connectivity)
+Raspberry Pi (Any model that has Wi-Fi or Ethernet connectivity)

 Micro SD Card (to install Operating System)